revue-org/revue/docs/website/docs/report/deployment.md

 # Deployment

-To deploy the system, two different approaches are provided: **Docker Compose** and **Kubernetes**.
-While Kubernetes is more suitable for production environments, Docker Compose is lightweight for the development phase.
-For this reason, a list of prerequisites, a step-by-step guide and a description of the components are provided for each section.
+Revue offers two deployment methods: **Docker Compose** to simplify the development phase and **Kubernetes** for production.
+Each method comes with prerequisites, a guide, and component details.
 ## Docker

-In this section, the Docker Compose deployment is described.
-Since Revue has a microservices architecture, it is necessary to decompose the system into multiple containers.
-In particular,
-it is necessary to create a container for each service and other components needed by the system to work correctly.
-These parts are **Zookeeper**, **Kafka** as the broker and a **Media Server** for the video streaming part, while other containers can be deployed to simulate the device management section.
+This section explains how to deploy Revue using Docker Compose, breaking down the system into containers for each service, plus additional components such as **Zookeeper**, **Kafka** (broker), and a **Media Server** for video streaming.

 ### Prerequisites
 - Docker

 ### Step-by-step guide

 #### Deploy the entire system

-There are multiple scripts helping to deploy the system.
-The main script is `deploy.sh` that deploys the whole system.
+To deploy the system, use the provided `deploy.sh` script.
+Here's how to do it:

 Starting the system:
 1. Clone the project from [Revue](https://github.com/revue-org/revue).